-- Install vent damper to service only single appliance for which it is intended. - Do not install vent damper with 6" (15mm) of combustible material. - Do not install vent damper on vent pipe curve. - Do not run wires near high temperature surfaces.
+- Install vent damper to service only single appliance for which it is intended. - Install vent damper at least 6" (15mm) from combustible material. - Do not install vent damper on vent pipe curve. - Do not run wires near high temperature surfaces.
 Use standoff brackets if necessary. - Install vent damper with actuator to sides of vent only.
 Do not mount above or below vent.